 Once signed in, you won’t be asked for a verification code on that device again unless you sign out completely, erase the device, or need to change your password for security reasons.

-Open the Security tab and press the Enable button in the Two-Step Authentication section:
+Then press the "Enable" button in the Two-Step Authentication section.

 Before you can set up 2FA on your account, you’ll need to download and install an authentication app on your device.
 2FA can be used with most Time-Based, One-Time Password (TOTP) applications.
 Here are a few options to get you started:

 Microsoft Authenticator, Duo Mobile